thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 <class 'tuple'>
 >>> 1 in a
 True
+>>> a[0]
+1
+>>> a[::-1]
+(2,1)
 ```

+### List vs Tuple
-Typically, we use lists where we are not sure how many values we'll be having, since lists support addition and deletion, that can be helpful.
+Lists are used when we are not sure how many values we'll be having, since lists support addition and deletion.

-Tuples are to be used when we know in advance how many values we want, plus when we are sure that the values are not going to change, this is because tuples are immutable.

-You can access the elements of a tuple in the same way you can access elements inside a list.
+Tuples are used when there is a fixed number of values to deal with.
+Tuples don't support addition and deletion.

 ## Set